maximilianorom77/add_dns_zones/README.md

 ****************

-This will create the zone "sub.domain.com" node node create_hosted_names --domain_name sub.domain.com
+This will create the zone "sub.domain.com" node node create_hosted_names.js --domain_name sub.domain.com

 To create a zone with one name server
 *************************************

-This will create the zone "sub.domain.com" with the name server "ns-1617.awsdns-10.co.uk." node node create_hosted_names --domain_name sub.domain.com --domain_name ns-1617.awsdns-10.co.uk.
+This will create the zone "sub.domain.com" with the name server "ns-1617.awsdns-10.co.uk." node node create_hosted_names.js --domain_name sub.domain.com --domain_name ns-1617.awsdns-10.co.uk.